wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 version_mgmt:
 ---

+**Lowlights:**

+1. The authors never bothered to make distinction between logical registers and physical registers which is confusing to read.

+2. The predictor is claimed to be predicting "whether the instruction is the only consumer for the value" earlier in the paper, and then later in the paper it is said that the predictor "determines the type of the register which should be assigned to it".
+   As far as I can understand, the first claim applies to predicting source logical operands, while the second claim applies to predicting the length of the "redefinition-reuse" chain.
+How could these two be mixed up as the same predictor?

+3. The paper did not say how the beginning of the "redefinition-reuse" chain is started.
+We need to detect the beginning of such sequence and determine the length of the chain to allocate a physical register from the checkpointed area.
+We also need to detect whether an instruction continues the chain by: (1) reading one of the previously defined physical register; and (2) defining a new register which is predicted to be not

 This paper proposes a new register renaming algorithm which takes advatage of the observation that some values are only used once after they are produced.
 In traditional register renaming algorithms, a new physical register is always allocated for instructions that produce a value, such that in the case of WAR dependency, the writing instruction can actually be